Trump ax falls on FBI’s Comey in midst of Russia probe

 “That night was probably the most difficult night of my professional life,” Comey said.

-AP writers Darlene Superville, Ken Thomas, Vivian Salama, Catherine Lucey and Sadie Gurman contributed to this report.
+AP writers Darlene Superville, Ken Thomas, Vivian Salama, Catherine Lucey and Sadie Gurman in Washington and Michael Balsamo in Los Angeles contributed to this report.